Spring Boot vs Spring MVC vs Spring - How do they compare?

 • Spring Test

-Problem 2: Good Integration with Other Frameworks
+Problem 2: Seamless Integration with Other Frameworks

 • Hibernate for ORM

-• iBatis for Object Mapping
+• iBatis for object mapping

-• JUnit & Mockito for Unit Testing
+• JUnit & Mockito for testing

 What is the core problem that the Spring MVC Framework solves?